Increase 3 times your chances of landing an offer Register ×

 3.2.
 Introducing Yourself

 After this brief opening, proceed straight to introducing yourself.
 Don't be shy - this is not the time for understatement or modesty!
 Top consulting firms are looking for exceptional individuals.
-Here, you need to leave the reader in no doubt that you are just such an exceptional individual.
+Here, you need to leave the reader in no doubt that you are just such an exceptional individual!

-To do this, looking at all the information you assembled for your resume, ideally, you should recount the three most impressive achievements in your life so far.
 Of course, do this with an eye to achievements that are particularly relevant to consulting (your golf handicap might be good, but nobody in the workplace cares).
 Also, realise that the things we are most proud of personally might not actually be the ones that are most impressive to others (your golfing probably isn't great anyway).
 Try to look at your resume as if you are reading one from someone else.
 Alternatively, ask a friend what stands out to them.

 Example